noahzhy/KR_LPR_TF/README.md

 # Korean License Plate Recognition

+**This repository is no longer being updated.
+For a more readable version of License Plate Recognition using Jax, please refer [here](https://github.com/noahzhy/LPR_Jax).**

 This repository is based on [Self-supervised Implicit Glyph Attention for Text Recognition](https://arxiv.org/abs/2203.03382).
 It is a Tensorflow implementation of Korean license plate recognition.

 ## Demo